 1. CREATE SHAREHOLDER VALUE

-Levels of compensation awarded under our compensation program are based upon performance metrics that are in line with shareholder interests creating a direct correlation between executive performance and shareholder value creation.
+Levels of compensation awarded under our compensation program are based upon performance metrics that are in line with shareholder interests creating a direct correlation between executive and director performance, as well as shareholder value creation.

 2. PAY FOR PERFORMANCE